 Leaders-in-Training (LIT) Program:

-Leaders-in-Training (LITs) must complete an application form in addition to registering as a camper.
-This essay contains the requirement to write a 250-word essay describing why the candidate would like to be a LIT.
+Leaders-in-Training participants (LITs) must complete a LIT Application Form in addition to registering as a camper.
+The form contains the requirement to write a 250-word essay describing why the candidate would like to be a LIT.
 The essay must accompany the application for it to be considered.
 Please refer to the LIT Application Form for the essay parameters.
-The LIT Director will be conducting a phone interview with each applicant between, dates to be TBA.
+The LIT Director will also be conducting a telephone or Zoom interview with each applicant the first and second week of June.

-Families are invited to attend Mass at noon on Sunday TBD followed by a bring-your-own picnic lunch.
+Families are invited to attend Mass at 12:00 PM at Rehoboth Camp (on Sunday, Aug 7 or Sunday, Aug 14th) followed by a bring-your-own family picnic lunch.

 Upon arrival, your daughter will be assigned to a cabin.
-There are 4 cabins with 10 campers each for kids ages 9 to 12-yrs old.
-There are 2 LIT cabins with 8 LITs each for girls ages 13 and 14-yrs old.
+For campers (9-12 yrs), there are 4 cabins with 10 campers each.
+For Leaders-in-Training (LITs - 13 & 14 yrs), there are 2 LIT cabins with 8 campers each.
 Each cabin will be supervised by a Counsellor and a Counsellor-in-Training.

-The last day of camp and pick-up is TBA.
+The last day of camp and pick-up is on the following Saturday after your daughter's camp begins (Week 1 - pick-up is August 13th.
+Week 2 - pick-up is August 20th.)
 Families are invited to attend Mass at 8:00 AM.
-Cabin clean-up and departure is between 9:30 – 11:00 AM.
+Cabin clean-up and departure is between 9:00 – 10:30 AM.

-In cooperation with the parents, campers with special diets will be assessed and accommodated on an individual basis.
+In cooperation with the parents, LITs with special diets will be assessed and accommodated on an individual basis.